-Please click this link to read Eastrop's Strategic Pupil Premium Strategy 2019-2022
+Please click this link to read Eastrop's Pupil Premium Strategy Plan 2021-22

-Please click this link to read Eastrop's PPG policy document.
+Please click this link to read Eastrop's Pupil Premium policy

-Please click this link to read our Pupil Premium Update regarding how it can be used
+Please click this link to read our Pupil Premium Letter explaining what Pupil Premium is, who is eligible and how it can be used.

 When will we review our PPG strategy?

-Miss.
-James is our Pupil Premium Grant (PPG) Champion.
+Miss Chamberlain & Miss James are our Pupil Premium Grant (PPG) Champions.

 At Eastrop, we hold high aspirations for all children.
 We believe all children should be given every opportunity to reach their full potential.
 In order to allow every child to flourish, we endeavour to provide personalised learning opportunities.